xxmmtt123/Python/README.md

+# Similarity Analysis
+We will use the Cosine Similarity to compute the similarity between two zip codes.

 # Predicting Comment Upvotes
 In this project, I will analyze the top words in titles and make predictions about upvotes based on the words in the title.